 - Can’t ride with the cover up due to dirt and debris getting in the child’s face

-4. iBert Safe-T-Seat Front Child Seat
+4. iBert Safe-T-Seat Front Mounted

 Next time that you decide to go for a bike ride, and want to bring along a passenger, you can grab this seat and be on your way in a matter of seconds.
-It installs in a flash, and can be removed just as quickly and easily, so you never have to struggle with it or your bike.
+It installs in a flash and can be removed just as quickly and easily, so you never have to struggle with it or your bike.

 Build strong bonds